chandlerNick/bln-aq/README.md

 to generate **continuous air-quality estimates** over the Berlin metropolitan area.

 Conceptually, this project builds on techniques explored in [BerlinWeatherTimeSeriesAnalysis](https://github.com/chandlerNick/BerlinWeatherTimeSeriesAnalysis), but extends them into the **spatial domain** and targets **particulate matter rather than meteorological variables**.
+Additionally, it uses more robust infrastructure and demonstrates ML systems architecture design and implementation.

 ---